bitnami/containers/bitnami/ruby/README.md

 # Accessing a Ruby app running a web server

-This image exposes port `3000` in the container, so you should ensure that your web server is binding to port `3000`, as well as accepting remote connections.
+This image exposes port `3000` in the container, so you should ensure that your web server is binding to port `3000`, as well as listening on `0.0.0.0` to accept remote connections from your host.

 Below is an example of a [Sinatra](http://www.sinatrarb.com/) app listening to remote connections on port `3000`: